 Graduate Learning Outcomes or what we commonly refer to as the GLO’s are a set of common learning outcomes (nine in total).
 These have been created to help our students meet a number of standards such as the Australian Qualifications Framework so that they are able to succeed in life and work after their study.
 The following information can assist you and your course teams with alignment between standards, course and subject outcomes, and assessment.

-The Indigenous Cultural Competency Program (ICCP) responds to a series of strategic priorities at CSU where we aim to improve the education and lives for Indigenous Australians.
+The Indigenous Cultural Competency Program (ICCP) responds to a series of strategic priorities at Charles Sturt University where we aim to improve the education and lives for Indigenous Australians.

 Here is a video introduction to the website.